 - Work ethics;

-- Work-life balance;
+- Work-life balance (hours expected to be worked each week);

 - Work practices;

 - Blending of personalities;

 - Human resources;

 - Different expectations;

 - Technology;

 - Billing and debt collection practices;

 - Profitability variations; and

 - Two becomes one.

 There are also a number of advantages and disadvantages to consider.